Skip to content

 Bachmann B, Knüver-Hopf J, Lambrecht B, Mohr H. Target structures for HIV-1 inactivation by methylene blue and light.
 J Med Virol.
 1995;47(2):172-178.

-Cagno V, Medaglia C, Cerny A, et al. Methylene Blue has a potent antiviral activity against SARS-CoV-2 and H1N1 influenza virus in the absence of UV-activation in vitro.
+Cagno V, Medaglia C, Cerny A, et al. Methylene blue has a potent antiviral activity against SARS-CoV-2 and H1N1 influenza virus in the absence of UV-activation in vitro.
 Sci Rep. 2021;11(1):14295.

 Cardozo APM, da Silva DFT, Fernandes KPS, et al. Antimicrobial photodynamic therapy with methylene blue and its derivatives in animal studies: systematic review.
 Photodermatol Photoimmunol Photomed.
 2024;40(4):e12978.